nicksavill/DEB_development/Week_by_week.md

 ### Week 2: Data entry, filtering and formatting Data entry, cleaning and summarising.
 Short video on best practices for entering and organising data and the coding required to manage this.
-Video will cover the 'introduction', class 1 will work through a guided example, class 2 will be fro the students to explore their own choice of dataset
+Video will cover the 'introduction' - the very basics of manipulating dataframes.
+Class 3 will cover tidy data with some examples of re-formatting dataframes.
+Class 4 will be for the students to explore their own choice of dataset, I will work it up with the global agricultural darta.
-Class 3 - re-shaping, finding errors.
+Video introduction - re-shaping, finding errors.
 Working through examples
-    Transposing, correcting text errors, making new columns and rows, subsetting Class 4 - Freer form practice with datasets from last week
+    Transposing, correcting text errors, making new columns and rows, subsetting Class 3 - tidy data, melt and pivot
+Class 4 - Freer form practice with datasets from last week

 Weekly quiz topics: coding questions

 ### Week 3: Data visualisation 1
 Video will cover the 'introduction', class 1 will working through a guided example, class 2 will be for the students to explore their own choice of dataset
+Short video on good and bad plots with examples from Andrew Hudson (and any other I can find)
-Short video on seaborn plots.
-Coding for producing a range of plot types, for data exploration.
+Class 5 Coding for producing a range of plot types, for data exploration.
-Class 5
-Class 6
+Class 6 Practise with a choice of datasets

-Weekly quiz topics: coding questions and plot intrepretation
+Weekly quiz topics: coding questions and plot interpretation

 ### Week 4: Inferential statistics
 Teaching the principals of testing variation between groups.
 Coding to run bootstrapping tests.
 Describing commonly used approaches (t-tests).
 Dependant variables, Linear regression